-Even though the variation in TFP was higher for Ragi compared with Red gram, Ragi’s performance was par excellence.
-The TFP in Ragi was not only impressive but also highly varying, while that of Redgram was unimpressive with low variation since it was more susceptible to pest and disease attack than ragi.
+Even though the variation in TFP was higher for Ragi compared to Red gram, Ragi’s performance was remarkable.
+The TFP of ragi was not only high but also showed considerable variation, whereas that of red gram was low and less variable, as the crop is more susceptible to pest and disease attacks.
 The pests like pod borer cause substantial damage to red gram.
 The area under red gram (8, 91,535 ha) has surpassed that of Ragi (7, 87,894 in 2010) by 13 per cent.
 Even though the area under red gram is above that of ragi, it is precisely because of the technological contributions in ragi, reflected in its higher productivity; the area under ragi fell at a rate of - 1.73% per annum.
 The area under red gram increased at the compound growth rate of 2.95%.
 However, the productivity of Ragi in Karnataka was shown positive growth rate of 1.03 %, while that of red gram was raised at 2.78 % (Suresh, 2013).

 The TFP for sugarcane has increased over the years from 0.93 in 2001 to 2.03 in 2018 indicates that technological and infrastructural factors contributed for about more than 100 per cent in the sugarcane output growth.
 The highest TFP index was observed in 2017-18 (3.106) which was due to the release of VCF-0517 sugarcane variety in 2017 and was popular among sugarcane growing farmers.
 The mean TFP score of 1.608 which indicated positive TFP growth.
 It is evident that with the assumption of price elasticity of supply of 0.121 and price elasticity of demand 0.161 (Praduman et. al., 2010), the total economic surplus due to VCF-0517 sugarcane variety is 5477.02 crores from 2006 to 2020.
 (Sagar, 2022)